Taussy10/Custom-Capcut/README.md

 **Step 3 — Enter your video path**

+The video that you found -> Right-click your video file → **Copy as path** -> It will be copied

-When the black window opens, it will ask:
+When the Terminal opens, it will ask:
 ```
 Enter your video path:
 ```
-Right-click your video file → **Copy as path** → paste it → press Enter
+paste the path of your video

 **Step 4 — Pick what you want to do**
 ```